 The actual costs incurred to operate the property.
 Including, but not limited to, maintenance, repairs, utilities, insurance, and taxes.

 In a lease agreement, the property refers to the rental for lease.
-Specific information about the property, such as the street address, city, state, zip code and total square footage will be within the agreement.
+Specific information about the property, such as the location, building name, unit number and plot number will be included within the agreement.

 A company like Blueground that manages the day-to-day activities for real estate properties.
 Some of these activities include; advertising properties, screening prospective tenants, drafting rental leases, collecting rent payments, and maintaining the properties.